Bob Stump: Death and legacy

 until December 2017.
 Stump died June 20, 2003, of myelodysplasia, a blood disorder and was buried at Greenwood/Memory Lawn Mortuary & Cemetery in Phoenix with full military honors.

 In 2004, the Department of Veterans Affairs Medical Center in Prescott, Arizona, was renamed the Bob Stump Department of Veterans Affairs Medical Center.
 Stump is no relation to the member of the Arizona Corporation Commission of the same name.
-In 2006, SR 303L was renamed the Bob Stump Memorial Highway.
+In 2006, SR 303L was renamed the Bob Stump Memorial Parkway.

 In 2018, Stump's widow issued a letter, criticizing an Arizona state government politician of the same name for allegedly capitalizing on her late husband's name.
 The letter was met with a sharp rebuke by the state government politician's mother.